pages-themes/minimal/pages/guidelines/planning.md

 This section helps to plan larger-scale building blocks (map modules) that reflect hallmarks of a disease.
 For example modules of the [Atlas of Cancer Signalling Networks](https://acsn.curie.fr/ACSN2/downloads.html) (ACSN) include angiogenesis, innate immunity, adaptive immunity, regulated cell death, cancer-associated fibroblast, etc. For learning more about the concept of disease hallmarks, please review “The hallmarks of cancer” (Hanahan & Weinberg, 2000, [PMID: 10647931](https://pubmed.ncbi.nlm.nih.gov/10647931/)) and “Hallmarks of cancer: the next generation” (Hanahan & Weinberg, 2011, [PMID: 21376230](https://pubmed.ncbi.nlm.nih.gov/21376230/)).
 Modules can also be shaped according to the role of different cell types involved.

+## Couses and outcomes

+This part focuses on a larger-scale physiological-level penomena that in diagrams are normally present in the form of phenotype entities.

 ### Causes

 Information about disease aetiology helps to reconstruct the order of molecular events and to organise map modules.